sigcsets/sigcse_website/events/comped/index.md

 ##### Latest CompEd conferences

-Follow the links to conference web sites and proceedings.
+Follow the links to conference web sites and proceedings in the ACM DL.

 {% assign items = site.data.comped.conferences | sort: 'year' | reverse %}
-{% for c in items limit:5 %}{% include comped-listing.md %}{% endfor %}
+{% for c in items limit:5 %}{% include item-comped.md %}{% endfor %}

 <a href="conferences.html"><i>View all...</i></a>